ScilifelabDataCentre/serve-tutorials/Webinars/2023-Using-containers-on-Berzelius/container-demo-2/README.md

 ls
 ```

-Back in the compute terminal window, let us open a shell to the Apptainer
+Back in the compute terminal window, let us open a shell to the container using Apptainer
 ```
 apptainer shell --nv custom-pytorch.sif
 # -nv enables nvidia support